- Home

 How important are low interest rates?

 The interest rate charged on your home loan is arguably the biggest factor that affects the total cost.
-That being said, a low rate home loan isn't everything.
-Mortgages with the lowest home loan interest rates are popular among borrowers, as the lower your interest rate, the lower your interest repayments will be on top of your principal.
+However, a low-rate home loan isn't everything.
+Mortgages with the lowest home loan interest rates are popular among borrowers, as the lower your interest rate, the lower your repayments.
 However, there is more to a home loan than the interest rate.

-Many lenders also charge fees with their mortgages, which can make a significant impact on the budget of a borrower.
+Many lenders also charge fees with their mortgages, which can make a significant impact on a borrower’s budget.
 These can include:

 A mortgage with a low interest rate and high ongoing fees may turn out to be more expensive in total than a mortgage with a higher interest rate with lower fees and charges.
 For this reason, it may be worth also looking at the comparison rate of the home loan.

-A comparison rate takes stock of the advertised rate, as well as most of the fees charged, on a 25-year, $150,000 home loan.
+A comparison rate combines a loan’s advertised rate with its standard fees, assuming a 25-year, $150,000 home loan.
 While this loan amount is lower than the average mortgage nowadays, it's still a helpful tool that shows you if a home loan has any sneaky fees.
 For example, if the comparison rate was 1-2% higher than the advertised rate, you could assume the lender charged costly ongoing fees.
-However, it’s worth noting that while comparison rates are a good starting point, they may not provide an exact measure of the cost of a loan to you.
+However, it’s worth noting that while comparison rates are a good starting point, they may not provide an exact measure of a loan’s total cost to you.

 What are the lowest home loan rates available?

-If you simply just want to view some lower-rate home loan options, you can do so by using the comparison table on this page.
+If you simply want to view some lower-rate home loan options, you can do so by using our comparison tables.
 Filter down your options as you see fit (fixed or variable rates, with or without features etc.) and then click on the 'sort' button.
 Choose to sort your results by the lowest interest rates or comparison rates.

-However, there’s more to a home loan than the interest rate you’re charged on it.
-It’s important to choose a home loan that best suits your lifestyle, financial situation and personal goals.
+However, there’s more to a home loan than the interest rate.
+It’s important to choose the home loan that best suits your lifestyle, financial situation and personal goals.
 Finding the best home loan may require you to look beyond the lowest interest rates.
-Comparing loans from different lenders and assessing the rates, fees, features and benefits can help you work out the best mortgage option for you and your situation.
+Comparing loans from different lenders and assessing the rates, fees, features and benefits can help you work out the best mortgage options for you and your situation.

 Why are some home loan interest rates lower than others?